-In the game below, use the mouse or keyboard K and M keys to control the paddle, the first player to get 10 points will win the game.
+In the game below, use the mouse or keyboard to control the paddle, Press P to pause the game, or ESC to go back to the main menu.

 Nolan Bushnell founded Atari at 1972 in order to create games and ideas and license them to other companies for mass production.

 Pong was actually a training exercise for one of Atari's employees - Allan Alcorn, once it was finished, Nolan made few adjustments in order to make the game more interesting (like changing the ball's return angle) and added simple sound effects.

 The first Pong Arcade machine was installed on a local bar, and it was so successful that Atari decided to produce and sell the game by themselves, rather then licensing it to other companies.

 In 1973 the company finally got a line of credit from Wells Fargo and started an assembly line, by the end of the year, Pong arcade machines were shipped to location all over the U.S. as well as to other countries.

 Similar to other famous games such as Pacman and Tetris, Pong became one of the symbols of computer gaming.